 - 5.11.1.
 Wellow has 47 listed buildings and structures spread throughout the Parish.
 The extracts below are taken from the Wellow Parish Character Appraisal (which lists each asset individually).
-Of particular note are: - the group of buildings in the Woodington Character Area focused around St. Margaret's Church and vicarage; - the former home of Florence Nightingale currently occupied by Embley School, which is also a Grade II registered park and garden.
+Of particular note are: - the group of buildings in the Woodington Character Area focused on St. Margaret's Church.
+St. Margaret's Church dates to 1215 and is a Grade I listed building. - the former home of Florence Nightingale currently occupied by Embley School, which is also a Grade II registered park and garden.
 The area has a number of other listed properties including lodges, farm buildings and cottages; - dwellings, mainly in West Wellow, dating to the sixteenth and seventeenth centuries, built originally for farm workers or as larger farmsteads; - farm buildings and barns built following enclosure of the open fields. - 5.11.2.
-Embley Park itself was first established in the late eighteenth century and further developed in the mid nineteenth and early twentieth century.
-It consists of an impressive house with a sixteenth century core, now much extended with formal gardens, open parkland and woodland.
-The estate came into single ownership in the late eighteenth century before being bought by the Nightingale family in 1825. - 5.11.3.
-The Park and gardens are listed by English Heritage as being "at risk".
-Although a Conservation Management Plan covers the school, the historic character is said to be vulnerable to additional facilities.
+Whilst some properties remain in excellent condition and retain many historic features, a number have either lost features over time or have had their setting eroded by inappropriate development. - 5.11.3.
+There are also a number of buildings and structures identified in the Character Appraisal, which are considered by the residents of the Parish to be of local importance for value relating to age, appearance or historic association such as: - Maurys Mount constructed in the late Victorian period, but unlisted.
+A substantial country home situated in open fields in the centre of West Wellow.